-Community-Managed Savings and Credit Association (CoMSCA) in Partnership with World Vision opportunities and the CoMSCA program which allowed residents to benefit from a local pool of capital for the financing of predictable expenses, facilitation of household cash-flow management, investment in short-term and income-generating activities.
+Community-Managed Savings and Credit Association (CoMSCA) in Partnership with World Vision

+A program launched with World Vision which provided communities in Bohol with livelihood opportunities and the CoMSCA program which allowed residents to benefit from a local pool of capital for the financing of predictable expenses, facilitation of household cash-flow management, investment in short-term and income-generating activities.
 Residents were provided with basic financial education by employee-volunteers, to equip them on proper money management, saving for education, household and other family expenses, and livelihood ventures.